#1970s #1980s #1990s #2000s #2010s

-Here is 5 of Patrick Duffy’s telly appearances, but it’s bizarre to think Duffy could have had an entry here for the well-known character, Indiana Jones which I’ve literally just listened to this podcast by the Indycast.
-If you think this is an early April Fool..
-CLICK HERE.
+Here are 5 of Patrick Duffy’s telly appearances, but it’s bizarre to think Duffy could have had an entry here for the well-known character, Indiana Jones.
+If you think this is an early April Fool.. check out the Internet!

 These reviews will be in short form.
-No gittering I promise.. especially as I will of course mention Dallas.
-Apologies for not discussing his role in The Man from Atlantis (1977-78) more fully, but sadly (but really not complaining having seen Duffy in soft focus 70s vision) I have only seen the intro theme on YouTube (sorry Patrick).
-So here’s his shorts.. starting with the aforementioned video..
+No gittering I promise.. especially as I will, of course, mention Dallas.
+Apologies for not discussing his role in The Man from Atlantis (1977-78) more fully.
+But sadly (but really not complaining having seen Duffy in soft focus 70s vision) I have only seen the intro theme on YouTube (sorry Patrick).
+So here are his shorts.. starting with the ones in the aforementioned TV series…

 Strong Medicine (1986)